phonometrica/phonometrica/docs/scripting/api/system.rst

 .. function:: get_full_path(relative_path)

-Turns a relative path into an absolute path.
+Turn a relative path into an absolute path.

 ------------